muter-mutation-testing/muter/README.md

 ## FAQ
 **What platforms does Muter support?**

 Muter supports any platform that compiles and tests using `xcodebuild`, which includes iOS, macOS, tvOS, and watchOS.

-Prior to its first release, Muter was tested on multiple iOS and macOS codebases.
+Muter can only run on macOS 10.13 or higher.

 **Does Muter support UI test suites?**